 Acquisition in 2007

-ScriptLogic is a prominent provider of Windows management software, specifically designed for small and mid-sized businesses.
-The company specializes in network administration solutions for Microsoft Windows-based environments, offering a range of products that include active directory management, application and desktop management, incident and server management, as well as SQL server and vulnerability management solutions.
+ScriptLogic is a prominent provider of software solutions designed for Windows management, specifically catering to small and mid-sized businesses.
+The company specializes in network administration software for Microsoft Windows-based environments, offering a comprehensive suite of products that includes solutions for active directory, application management, desktop management, incident management, server management, SQL server management, and vulnerability management.
 Among its key offerings are Patch Authority Ultimate, an advanced patch management solution, and Desktop Authority, which focuses on desktop lifecycle management.
-Additionally, ScriptLogic provides Security Explorer, a tool that enables real-time management of access controls and security across enterprise workstations.
+Additionally, ScriptLogic provides Security Explorer, a graphical tool that enables real-time management of access controls and security across enterprise workstations.

 Aftermail